Acadia University

 Founded 1838 | Wolfville, NS

-A biology lab, originally created by a Mi’kmaw student to share traditional Mi’kmaw knowledge of plants, is now a component of a core first-year course.
-Students in most arts programs can acquire professional experience through co-op work placements.
-On average, 94 per cent of co-op students landed work terms throughout 2022.
-Students can connect with staff, alum and community members through the Acadia Café, an online networking program, or volunteer in the Sensory Motor Instructional and Leadership Experience (SMILE) program, which helps youth with disabilities participate in physical activities.
+Students in many programs have the opportunity to gain professional experience through co-op placements, and more than 90 per cent of co-op students landed work terms in 2023.
+Students can access staff, alum and community members through the Acadia Café, an online networking program.
+Another great opportunity: students can volunteer in the Sensory Motor Instructional and Leadership Experience (SMILE) program, which helps youth with disabilities participate in physical activities.
 At the end of the day, students can cheer on one of the school’s 11 varsity sports teams.

 Standout Programs

-• Computer Science: Students learn to design computer systems to solve real-world problems, with applications from game development to self-driving cars.
+• Computer Science: Students learn to design computer systems that solve real-world problems.
+Co-op placements are available at leading software companies.

 • Law and Society: Students in this interdisciplinary program hone research and writing skills while exploring legal theory as well as the impact of law on society.